A Test to Vote? Could That Save Us From Narcissistic Maniacs?

 Here are some ideas for what to include:

-Simulations: Testees could be asked to simulate as decision-makers at a local council.
+· Simulations: Testees could be asked to simulate as decision-makers at a local council.
 “You only have money for a new school or upgrading the local sewer plant.
 What would you choose?
 How would you defend your choice?”

-Awareness of confirmation bias and overconfidence: Give people statements to agree with and give them gradually more disagreeable, nuanced and complex alternatives to choose from.
+· Awareness of confirmation bias and overconfidence: Give people statements to agree with and give them gradually more disagreeable, nuanced and complex alternatives to choose from.

 Make the test relatable and worthwhile

-Point out the similarities between running a local council and jiggling household finances.
+· Point out the similarities between running a local council and jiggling household finances. ”Fixing the potholes or Meals on wheels?
+Fixing the porch or meat on weekdays?”

-“What would you need to know about this candidate to offer him or her a job?”
-(Hint: something more than “Only I can fix it.”)Show the testee that the qualities you look for in a political leader may be much the same as the ones you look for in a partner or a friend.
+· Show the testee that the qualities you look for in a political leader may be much the same as the ones you look for in a partner or a friend.

 Who should put these tests together?

-Who should decide on the test questions?
+Who should decide on the questions?
 That seems to be the biggest argument against tests to vote.
 “The other political party will never accept questions on XYZ.”

 But politicians with vested interests must be kept at arm’s length while these tests are being established.
-Any fishy objections like “We shouldn’t dig too deep into that manipulation stuff, it upsets voters” will then fall on deaf ears.
+Any fishy objections like “We shouldn’t dig too deep into that manipulation stuff, it upsets voters,” will then fall on deaf ears.

 Our lawmakers will have the final say, but not until the questions and the procedures have been tested so thoroughly that the stream of but-but-but will have dried out.